MercersKitchen/Introductory-CS/README.md

 # Introductory-CS
 Android App Development & Website Promotion in Synchronous or A-Synchronous Engagement

+**NOTE**: only have a Chromebook?
+- REPL.IT or https://replit.com/ is a good option that fully syncs to GitHub

+---

 # Website Promotion

 Hyperlinks: <a href="https://github.com/QEHS-Websites/Overview">Click Here</a>